macrobiotus/mouse_mating/README.md

   * [ ] add weight loss as factor to modelling data
   * [ ] sort models sytematically
   * [ ] build and re-evaluate models with reagrds to maternal weight loss
-  * [ ] build and re-evaluate models with reagrds to sex-sepecific weight gain
+  * [ ] build and re-evaluate models with reagrds to sex-sepecific weight gain - sex needs to be included or evaluated
-  * [ ] to understand effect of polynomials - plot random-conditioned fixed effects using the `effects` package
+  * [ ] to understand effect of polynomials and sex - plot random-conditioned fixed effects using the `effects` package
+  * [ ] answer last question
   * [ ] sort script for rendering

 * in manuscript
   * add methods
   * add IMISE consulting personell to acknowledgements: